-For the safety and security of faculty, students, and staff, all motorized vehicles are required to have an FNU parking decal affixed to the vehicle's lower right/left back window.
+For the safety and security of faculty, students, and staff at the Hialeah Campus, all motorized vehicles are required to have an FNU parking decal affixed to the vehicle's lower right/left back window.

-Visitors To Campus
+Visitors to Campus

 All visitors to campus have to report to the Reception of the Campus and be escorted and accompanied by the person who the visitors are inquiring for.
 Visitors are not allowed in the classrooms or the classroom areas.